xcelsiorbosi/UNI_2019_DAG_TEXT_ANALYTICS/README.md

 When contributing to this project follow these steps:
 1. Fork the project & clone locally
 2. Create an upstream remote and sync your local copy before you branch
 3. Branch for each separate piece of work.
+Give the branch a descriptive name in lowercase with hypens to separate words e.g. xml-transformation-logic.
 4. Do the work and write good commit messages
 5. Push to your origin repository
-6. Create a new Pull Request in GitHub
+6. Create a new Pull Request in GitHub and assign at least one project team member to review

 Full detailed instructions on how to complete each of these steps see [The beginner's guide to contributing to a GitHub project](https://akrabat.com/the-beginners-guide-to-contributing-to-a-github-project/)